sshaufi/devops-training/README.md

 **update|u**
 - Runs `csv_to_ini.py` to convert [hosts.csv](ansible-playbook/hosts.csv.example) to [hosts](ansible-playbook/hosts.example).
 - Reads [hosts.csv](ansible-playbook/hosts.csv.example) and runs ansible-playbook on each host to update it.
-- Ansible-playbook commands will use the [hosts](ansible-playbook/hosts.example) file as inventory and run with the argument `ANSIBLE_HOST_KEY_CHECKING=False` to disable fingerprint checks on the first SSH connection.
+- `ansible-playbook` commands will use the [hosts](ansible-playbook/hosts.example) file as inventory and run with the argument `ANSIBLE_HOST_KEY_CHECKING=False` to disable fingerprint checks on the first SSH connection.

 **No Arguments**
 When running [run.sh](run.sh) with no argument, it will execute the script in the following order: